dreamking60/d3-start-to-finish-leanpub/manuscript/15 PRACTICAL Arrange the data.md

-# Practical: Arrange the data
+# Practical: Arrange the Data

 In this practical you’ll arrange the countries in a grid format:

 {width: 66%}
 ![](https://learn.createwithdata.com/wp-content/uploads/2021/04/image-3.png)

-The [previous section](https://learn.createwithdata.com/books/d3-start-to-finish/sections/arranging-items-in-a-grid/) explained the mathematics and code to arrange an array of data in a grid and we’ll use a similar approach in Energy Explorer.
+The [previous section](https://learn.createwithdata.com/books/d3-start-to-finish/sections/arranging-items-in-a-grid/) explained the mathematics and code to arrange an array of data in a grid and we use a similar approach in Energy Explorer.

 ## Overview